 Bangladesh’s stability is further threatened by increasingly common environmental disasters, and is extremely vulnerable to the effects of climate change.
 Furthermore, many Bangladeshis above the poverty line do not have economic safety nets, and therefore could fall back into poverty if they are struck by natural disasters or lose their jobs.

 >New Resource!
 Visit The Hunger Project-Bangladesh’s country website (English version).

 The Hunger Project has been active in Bangladesh since 1990 and is currently the country’s largest volunteer-based organization.
 The Hunger Project’s strategies in Bangladesh occur on two scales: one focuses on the local landscape, the other on the national, with significant strategic overlap.

-At the local level, The Hunger Project works with the Union, Bangladesh’s smallest unit of rural government, through the Millennium Development Goal (MDG) Union Strategy.
-The MDG Union Strategy empowers both the local electorate and the elected Union Parishad (or Local Council), which represents a cluster of villages, putting THP’s three pillars within the reach of the Bangladeshi people.
+At the local level, The Hunger Project works with the Union, Bangladesh’s smallest unit of rural government, through the Sustainable Development Goals (SDGs) Union Strategy.
+The SDG Union Strategy empowers both the local electorate and the elected Union Parishad (or Local Council), which represents a cluster of villages, putting THP’s three pillars within the reach of the Bangladeshi people.